How to rank on Google Maps and stop wasting money on low quality leads with better local SEO

 You keep your listing updated with photos, posts, and accurate details.

-If you want to rank higher on google maps, you need to build those signals in a steady, repeatable way.
+Because of this, if you want to rank higher on google maps, you need to build those signals in a steady, repeatable way.

 Step 1: Fix Your Listing So the Right People Call You